December 16, 2022

 harissa honey chicken on a tray after glazing.

-• Honey – Honey is added twice to this recipe so make sure it is good honey.
+• Honey – Honey is added twice to this recipe so make sure it’ is’s good honey.
 Any of Local Hive’s regional varietals work here.

 • Harissa – See above!

-• Garlic – Fresh clove or fresh garlic paste.
+• Garlic – Fresh garlic cloves or fresh garlic paste.

-• Paprika – These thighs get a lot of heat from the harissa so stay away from hot paprika.
+• Paprika – These thighs get plenty of heat from the harissa, so it’s best to avoid hot paprika.
 My suggestion?
-Use a sweet paprika to highlight the sweetness of the honey and cut into the spice of the harissa.
-Can’t find sweet?
-Regular paprika works as well.
+Use sweet paprika to complement the honey’s sweetness and balance the spice of the harissa.
+Can’t find sweet paprika?
+Regular paprika is the same.

 up close bowl of harissa honey chicken with rice and side salad.

 Make the Marinade – Combine harissa, honey, paprika, and grated garlic in a bowl.
-Add 2 tbsp of oil and mix until it forms a paste.
-Generously coat the chicken thighs in the paste, cover, and let it marinade in the fridge for at least 30 minutes.
+Add 2 tablespoons of oil and mix until a paste forms.
+Before coating the chicken, season the thighs with a generous pinch of kosher salt and a few cracks of fresh black pepper.
+Then coat the chicken thighs in the paste, cover, and let them marinate in the fridge for at least 30 minutes.

 Glaze + Broil – Remove the thighs from the oven.
 In a small bowl add 2 tbsp of honey and a 1-2 spoonfuls of the chicken juices and oils that pooled in the sheet tray.
 This will loosen the honey and add some of the heat back.
 Brush on the honey and broil for 3-5 minutes until sticky and slightly charred.